Ionaru/winston-pnp-logger/README.md

 ## Environment Variables
 This package will respond to several environment variables, these have to be set **before** instantiating WinstonPnPLogger for them to have any effect.

-### process.env.LEVEL
+### LEVEL
-Sets the console output level, default is `'info'`
+Sets the console output level, default is `'info'`.

-### process.env.SILENT
+### SILENT
-Disables all logging except error logging to the console.
+Disables all console and file logging, but will still log errors to the console.